ParasolJS/parasol-es/parasol-docs.md

 ### Keep and Remove selection <a name="keep-remove"></a>
 One of the primary methods for quickly identifying relevant solutions is the ability to narrow down the set of visualized data by removing unnecessary data or keeping only a small subset of relevant data.

 **Note:** There are three possible fields of data the user may seek to keep (or remove): brushed data, marked data, or the union of both.
-The current
+For the `keep` feature, the current default is to keep only the union of the brushed and marked data.
+For the `remove` feature, the current default is to remove all brushed data that is not marked.

 ##### Current implementation details
 This feature pair is currently implemented with buttons which we create at the begining of the script in the widgets div.